nschonni/cordova-docs/articles/develop-apps/cordova-crosswalk.md

 First, be sure you have up-to-date graphics drivers installed on your system.

-Next, uf you are using the **Visual Studio Android Emulator** and encounter an **app crash** on startup, you may be experiencing an incompatibility with a specific version of Crosswalk being added to your project by the plugin and the emulator.
+Next, if you are using the **Visual Studio Android Emulator** and encounter an **app crash** on startup, you may be experiencing an incompatibility with a specific version of Crosswalk being added to your project by the plugin and the emulator.
 Crosswalk version 15 is known to work well and you can force this version to be used with a simple preference.
 See step 2 for details on how to remedtiate.

 Finally, if you are using the standard **Google Android Emulator,** and encounter an **app crash** after adding the Crosswalk plugin, be sure to the **Use Host CPU** option is checked for your emulator in the Android AVD Manager.

 ![Use Host GPU](media/cordova-crosswalk/use-host-gpu.png)

 You may find a menu option to launch the AVD manager in your start menu.
-If not, it is installed in your Program Files (x86) folder by default and can be launched using the following command:
+If not, it is typically installed in your "Program Files (x86)" folder by default and can be launched using the following command:

 ```
 "C:\Program Files (x86)\Android\android-sdk\tools\android.bat" avd